KongTu/diff_tagg_ana/README.md

   - ``../autogen.sh --prefix=$MYINSTALL``
   - ``make install``

-- Running DST Tree reader
+- Run DST Tree reader
   - ``cd ../macros``
   - ``bash copy.sh`` (this is to copy a test file for you to continue; it will store the DST tree under "diff_tagg_ana/DSTrees"
   - Now the place for listing the input DST Trees is in "myFileList.txt".
 The default has the "test.root" that you just created.
 Therefore, you are good for running it directly
   - ``root -l Fun4all_reana.C``, now the number of events = 100 in this macro; set to -1 for all events.
   - The output of this will go to "../flatTree" with the name "phi.root" (because that's the test file)

-- Running Flat Tree reader (last step!)
+- Run Flat Tree reader (last step!)
   - ``root -l readFlatTree.C``
   - Check output under "results" folder.
+Now it's "output_phi.root"
-  - you are done.
+  - You are done!

 Happy analyzing!